 Secondly, many people fear that they will pay a huge amount of money to a law firm and still lose the case.
 That cannot happen with us!
 We work on a contingency basis, which means that we do not get paid unless we win a settlement for you.
 Do not worry; this is a legitimate procedure monitored by AVVO.

 And thirdly, Florida law is very complicated.
 If you decide to pursue the case on your own, you will have to keep in mind all the relevant regulations and deadlines.
-Did you know, for example, that according to Florida Statute 95.11, you have only four years to make a personal injury claim in Florida?
+Did you know, for example, that you have only TWO years to make a personal injury claim in Florida?
 That means you need to initiate the necessary legal process right after the accident to actually receive the compensation you deserve.
 The attorneys from our law firm know this, of course, and also much more so you can be sure there will not be any mishaps.

 Contact The Law Place for a Free Consultation